 Jonathan Hale and his family settled in the Cuyahoga Valley in 1810 and began a tradition of farming, family and entrepreneurship.
 In 1956 Clara Belle Richie, the great granddaughter of Jonathan, bequeathed the family farm to the Western Reserve Historical Society, “to be established as a museum so that the greatest number of persons might learn about the history and culture of the Western Reserve.”

-The museum first opened its doors in 1958, and over the course of the next 60 years the Hale’s family farm was transformed into a experiential learning laboratory.
+The museum first opened its doors in 1958, and over the course of the next 60+ years the Hale’s family farm was transformed into a experiential learning laboratory.
 It is this space that has been the platform for delivering programming which provides a lifetime of social value.

-Become a Sponsor and join us in
+Become a Sponsor and join us in learning, experiencing and exploring!

 Follow us on Social Media